 Blend #7: Rosemary, Peppermint, Lavender

-Rosemary has a fresh herbaceous aroma that is invigorating to the mind and is great if you’ve been feeling a bit down.
+Rosemary's fresh herbaceous aroma is invigorating to the mind, and it's great if you've been feeling a bit down.
 In fact, in combination with lavender, it has been shown to improve symptoms of anxiety and depression [source].
 It also contains analgesic properties that can help with physical pain [source].

 Peppermint essential oil contains menthol, which is frequently used in pain-relieving formulations, especially for musculoskeletal pain [source].

-When these three essential oils are used together, you’re sure to feel invigorated and ready to take on the day!
+When these three essential oils are used together, you've got an energy essential oil blend sure to make you feel invigorated and ready to take on the day!

 Diffuse this combination of essential oils: